avinash84319/NetworkReadyPython/readme.md

 - Automatic error handling for errors in remote machines

 You just write a simple one file python like code with some NRP tokens added and everything else is managed by NRP from workspace sharing to execution.

+## NRP txt file syntax docs :- [Syntax Guide](NRP_Syntax.md)
+This txt file is like one main file which acts as both instruction and user code to run this tool and distributed python.

 ## Tech